 QGDV compressors are also responsible for some of the processes that turn vehicle bodies into the sleek, freshly painted cars and vans that you find on new auto lots.
 The QGDV supports maximum duty cycles that make it possible to get shiny, blemish-free paint jobs on large and small vehicles alike.

 QGV rotary screw air compressors are big and powerful units that offer between 40 and 200 horsepower, making these compressors ideal for intense applications that necessitate constant airflow.
-The QGV offers between 180 and 998 ACFM, allowing users to regulate the flow of air to various levels of density.
+The QGV provides between 180 and 998 ACFM, allowing users to regulate the flow of air to various levels of density.
 If you need high volumes of air per second, the QGV will deliver.

 Likewise, the QGV makes it possible to power applications that demand lighter volumes of air at precise intervals.
 Moreover, the QGV offers between 75 and 150 psig, allowing you to connect and power numerous devices for simultaneous use.

 The QGV line of air compressors can power multiple processes at once at factories in a range of industries.
 At plants where furnishings and fixtures are manufactured, the QGV can move parts along the conveyor belt for firm and sensitive air-powered applications.
-At factories where automobiles are assembled, the QGV can power all the heavy-lifting devices and also the various pneumatic wrenches, sanders and sprayers along the production line.
+At factories where automobiles are assembled, the QGV can power all the heavy-lifting devices and the various pneumatic wrenches, sanders and sprayers along the production line.

 QGV compressors are a wise investment for any company that manufactures products in vast quantities, including packaged consumer goods and over-the-counter household items.
 The QGV is even ideal for weapons manufacturers in the private and government sectors.